Learn How Police Reports Establish Fault and Affect Compensation For Car Accidents

 Be Careful of What You Say

-Anything you say to the police can make it into the report and be held against you later in the insurance claim or lawsuit process.
+Anything accident victims say to the police can make it into the report and be used later in the insurance claim or lawsuit process.
 Do not admit fault to the other driver, watch what information you relay to the police, and be aware of what you sign.

 Ready to Talk to a Lawyer Who Has Your Back?